Dr. Asefi painting at the Asefi Art Gallery, Kabul

 As reported worldwide

-Featured in National Geographic's documentary "Lost Treasures of Afghanistan" — an international nomination for Dr. Asefi's act of cultural preservation.
-Interviewed by The New York Times, The Washington Post, and The Guardian following the National Gallery reveal in December 2001.
+Featured in National Geographic's documentary "Lost Treasures of Afghanistan" and nominated by National Geographic for an international award in 2004.
+Interviewed by The New York Times, The Washington Post, Radio Free Europe, and Voice of America following the National Gallery reveal in December 2001.
+Invited artist at dOCUMENTA (13), Kassel, 2012.

 After the triumph — The gallery attacked

-But the Taliban had never fully gone away.
-In 2014, while making plans for the formal gallery opening, Dr. Asefi received a phone call.
+The gallery's official opening was delayed again and again by the situation in Afghanistan.
+In 2014, while plans for an opening ceremony were underway, Dr. Asefi received a phone call.
 The Taliban told him they were aware of his affiliations with American officials and that the gallery building housed a university with female students — many of whom did not follow the Taliban's dress codes.
 He cancelled the opening plans and had the university vacate the building.

 About six months later, a bomb detonated at the south gate of the gallery property.
 No one was hurt, but the blast caused considerable damage to the single-story information office on the grounds.

-About six months after that, a second bomb — packed inside a car — detonated along the west wall of the property on the main road.
+About six months after that, in 2015, a second bomb — packed inside a car — detonated along the west wall of the property on the main road.
 The force of the explosion shattered the gallery's glass facade, damaged most of the window frames, and caused significant damage to the walls and ceilings inside.
 Many paintings were damaged.
 Dr. Asefi's wife and all of their sons except Mosawer, who was at school, were inside.
 His son Najim was in the information office in the adjacent building.
 Several family members sustained minor physical injuries.
-The psychological toll was severe — Mosawer, still a teenager, struggled for months.
+The psychological toll was severe.

 Dr. Asefi submitted requests to the Afghan government for assistance with repairs but received none.
 He spent the next several years and a considerable amount of his own money rebuilding.
 His only installation artwork — a sculpture assembled from the debris — stands as a question: Why were innocent Afghans the target?